What Is It? SymptomsDiagnosis Treatment FAQs Definitions

 • the child’s developmental level

-• environmental conditions (feeding position, allergens, etc.)
+• environmental conditions (e.g. feeding position, allergens, illness)

-Eating and Drinking Symptoms
+Common Eating and Drinking Symptoms

-• choking, coughing, or distress
+• coughing, choking, or distress

 • wet, gurgling sounds